Skin Cancer Screening (PDQ®)–Health Professional Version

 Note: Separate PDQ summaries on Skin Cancer Prevention, Skin Cancer Treatment, Genetics of Skin Cancer, and Levels of Evidence for Cancer Screening and Prevention Studies are also available.

-- Study Design: Evidence obtained from a single case-control study.
+- Study Design: Direct evidence limited to a single ecologic study.

 - Internal Validity: Poor.